efficimo/observable/README.md

 `@efficimo/observable` provides a minimal, composable set of primitives:

 - **`Observable`** — push notifications, no state
-- **`ObservableValue`** — holds a current value, emits immediately on subscribe, supports async setter functions, skips duplicate values via deep equality
+- **`ObservableValue`** — holds a current value, emits immediately on subscribe, supports functional setters, skips duplicate values via deep equality
 - **`DerivedObservableValue`** — bidirectional derived value: changes in the source propagate forward, changes in the derived propagate back
 - **`ObjectObservableValue`** — observe an object as a whole or any nested path independently, fully bidirectional
 - **`JsonSerializeObservableValue`** — bridge between a `string | null` observable (e.g. localStorage, URL params) and a typed value via Zod validation